juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-53.md

 RIP started talking to the warforged and convinced them to make themselves free.
 Their master, Tylos, showed up and we started a fight after Abel dropped a 400lb chainset on him.
 He almost died.
 We ended up killing him afterwards.

-We freed all of the warforged and they’re not fighting with us.
+We freed all of the warforged and they're not fighting with us.
 We killed the other one, with Adrik dealing 113 damage and Brlian dealing the killing blow.